MiSikora/laboratory/library/docs/gradle-plugin.md

     withOption("ValueB")

     // Informs plugin to add 'Firebase' option to the list of sources controlling this flag.
-    // Adding any source automatically adds 'Local' option to the source enum.
+    // Adding any source automatically adds the 'Local' option to the source enum.
     // Any custom 'Local' sources are ignored by the plugin. withSource("Firebase")

-    // Informs plugin to add 'Aws' option to the list of sources controlling this flag and to set is a default option.
+    // Informs plugin to add 'Aws' option to the list of sources controlling this flag and to set a default option.
-    // At most one of the source options can be set with this function.
+    // At most, one of the source options can be set with this function.
-    // By default 'Local' sources are considered to be default options. withDefaultSource("Aws")
+    // By default, 'Local' sources are considered to be default options. withDefaultSource("Aws")
   }